 Players: 1-5 | Ages: 17+

-What’s great about these games is that they are easy to get into, yet there’s plenty to think about each turn.
-You need to know the enemies’ strengths and weaknesses, what your characters’ unique abilities are, and what cards you should get to give your team the best chance to win.
-These games are very well-balanced, so you’ll consistently have intense games that go right down to the wire.
+The Legendary Encounters games are easy to get into, yet there’s plenty to think about each turn.
+You need to know the enemies’ strengths and weaknesses, your characters’ unique abilities, and what cards you should get to give your team the best chance to win.
+They’re very well-balanced, so you’ll consistently have intense games that go right down to the wire.

 Read our Legendary Encounters: Alien review